zf4223v1ms7/nexus-sdk/docs/cli.md

 **`nexus tool validate --on-chain <ident>`**

 {% hint style="warning" %}
-The specific design for onchain tools is still in progress and as a result the implementation is not yet implemented.
+The specific design for onchain tools is still in progress and as a result the implementation is not yet present.
 When running the command, it will panic.
 {% endhint %}

 ---

-**`nexus tool register --off-chain <url>`**
+**`nexus tool register --off-chain <url> --invocation-cost [mist] --collateral-coin [object_id]`**

 Command that makes a request to `GET <url>/meta` to fetch the Tool definition and then submits a TX to our Tool Registry.
-It also locks the collateral.
+It also locks the collateral and sets the single invocation cost of the Tool which defaults to 0 MIST.

-This returns an OwnerCap object ID that can be used to manage the Tool.
+This returns 2 OwnerCap object IDs that can be used to manage the Tool and its Gas settlement methods.

 {% hint style="info" %}
 This command requires that a wallet is connected to the CLI...